cloudfoundry/cf-networking-release/docs/3rd-party.md

   - For more info on **bosh packaging scripts** read [this](http://bosh.io/docs/packages.html#create-a-packaging-script).
   - For more info on **bosh jobs** read [this](http://bosh.io/docs/jobs.html).

+Only one configuration file will be executed.
+If a conf and conflist file are both present, then the conflist will be executed.
+If multiple are present, then behavior is undefined.

 Use the [silk-release](http://github.com/cloudfoundry/silk-release) as inspiration.

 #### To deploy your BOSH release with Cloud Foundry